 Your best bet for keto diet is to have pure distilled liquor like gin, vodka, and whiskey.
 These don’t have any carbs, but if you start mixing it with stuff then it might.
 Soda water is fine, add a twist of citrus, etc. (like a gin rickey).
 Wine is a better choice than beer, but I’d say go easy since there is sugar and carbs in wine.
 And know that any alcohol *might* affect ketosis.

-As I mentioned, the diet I was on initially also required me to entirely cut out alcohol, and recently I’ve also been on an anti-funghal diet to combat candida yeast, so alcohol is a no-no and I couldn’t even have that Lagunitas HOP since it has yeast in it.
+As I mentioned, the diet I was on initially also required me to entirely cut out alcohol, and recently I’ve also been on an anti-funghal diet to combat candida yeast, so alcohol is a no-no and I couldn’t even have that Lagunitas HOP since it has yeast in it (or kombucha due to the fermentation).

 So I’ve been doing a lot of Q soda water with a few drops of monkfruit syrup, and a lime wedge (squeeze the juice a bit) and grapefruit peel twist (the grapefruit peel does add a lot of the flavor here).
 I sometimes added a few drops of bitters which gives it just a hint of a cocktail taste and balances out the sweetness of the monkfruit.